Common Questions

 Fern is a small practice operating from a home office, so my overhead costs are low, allowing me to provide competitive fees.

 Quotations are provided as a lump sum fee for the Pre-Construction Work Stages, broken down into stages related to the Work Stages of a project based on the RIBA Plan of Works.
-Works for the Construction Work Stages are charged at an hourly rate, to allow for a flexibility that is needed during Construction.
+Works for the Construction Work Stages are charged at an hourly rate, to allow for the flexibility that is needed during Construction.
 I can provide an estimate of what the Construction works might cost, and I am happy to agree a Construction works cap, to keep these costs under control.

 Fern believes in a fabric-first approach to design, focusing on:

-- Levels of insulation;
+• Levels of insulation;

-- Airtightness;
+• Airtightness;

-- Performance of windows and doors;
+• Performance of windows and doors;

-- Ventilation; and
+• Ventilation; and

-- Reducing thermal bridges (breaks in the insulation).
+• Reducing thermal bridges (breaks in the insulation).

 Getting the building fabric right is the most cost effective approach and vastly improves the performance of any low-carbon technologies such as solar panels and air source heat pumps.